General Saturn IB Diagrams

 I'll start off with a couple of diagrams which are more artistic than technical.

-Many of these early Saturn IB drawings depict early Saturn IB concepts, with a checkerboard roll pattern painted on the Spacecraft-Lunar Module Adapter (SLA) and engine shrouds (present only on SA-201, the first Saturn IB).
+Many of these early Saturn IB drawings depict early Saturn IB concepts, with a checkerboard roll pattern painted on the Spacecraft-Lunar Module Adapter (SLA), turbine exhaust fairings (present only on SA-201 and SA-202, the first two Saturn IBs which were manufactured), and engine shrouds (present only on SA-201, the first Saturn IB).

 Here's another diagram with a similar Saturn IB on the pad.
 Although it has no serial number on its S-IB stage, it still has the SA-201 engine shrouds.
 However, the forward end of its S-IVB stage has a black and white roll pattern, which was present only on the SA-500F Saturn V facilities checkout vehicle; the S-IVB's forward skirt on SA-201 and SA-202 was painted entirely white.